akuczera/etch-a-sketch/README.md

     - https://www.w3.org/TR/css-variables/
 - Had to remember that the web page will render the CSS class that is closest to the bottom of the file.
 - Toggle a variable: https://www.codegrepper.com/code-examples/javascript/javascript+toggle+variable
+- Saw an idea for a "flag variable". https://stackoverflow.com/questions/36398974/keep-prompting-the-user-a-number-until-it-falls-into-a-certain-range